dvdmtw98/blog/Post Vault/articles/2021-03-24-overthewire-bandit-level-26-level-27.md

 ### Solution

-If at the end of the last level you logged out perform the same steps as last level to login back as bandit26 but this time from our system.
+If at the end of the last level you logged out perform the same steps as the last level to login back as bandit26 but this time from our system.

-Make the terminal height wise short so that the more command will enter interactive mode
+Make the terminal height-wise short so that the more command will enter interactive mode

 ```
 > ssh bandit26@bandit.labs.overthewire.org -p 2220